Sreevarshan-fin/Credit-Card-Campaign-AB-Testing/README.md

 | P-value | 0.0030 |
 | Threshold | 0.05 |
 | Decision | 0.003 < 0.05 → ✅ Reject H₀ |

+**Decision:** Since the p-value (0.003) is less than the significance level (0.05), we reject the null hypothesis, indicating that the campaign has a statistically significant positive impact.

 </details>